Churchwarden : Rev Marion Harrison 01380 816963

 The Real Nativity at Christmas takes place in and around the church.

-St Mary’s Church is a focal point in the village community – standing beside the Community Hall, next door to the Village Museum and just above the Old School where the weekly Tuesday Club is held.
+St Mary’s Church is a focal point in the village community – standing beside the Community Hall, next door to the Village Museum and just above the Old School where the Library is now accommodated.
 It has been used for concerts with the Community Choir and Market Lavington Village Band and by Lavington School for services.

 Historical Notes: In the Church building the Chancel dates from the late 13th Century.